 Voting.
-Each unit shall apply its criteria and procedures to determine whether a candidate qualifies for promotion, tenure, or both.
+Each unit shall apply its criteria and procedures to determine whether a candidate qualifies for promotion on the tenure track, tenure, or both.
 With regard to tenure recommendations, all tenured committee members of rank equal to or higher than the candidate shall vote by secret ballot.
-With regard to promotion recommendations, all committee members of higher rank than the candidate shall vote by secret ballot; provided, that any otherwise eligible faculty member who has a conflict of interest or a family or other close personal relationship with the candidate that could affect his or her objectivity shall not vote or otherwise participate in the process.
+With regard to promotion recommendations for tenure track faculty, all tenured committee members of higher rank than the candidate shall vote by secret ballot; provided, that any otherwise eligible tenured faculty member who has a conflict of interest or a family or other close personal relationship with the candidate that could affect his or her objectivity shall not vote or otherwise participate in the process.
 Each member eligible to vote shall vote "yes" or "no" or "abstain."
 Whether an abstention vote counts towards the total votes for candidates in determining an appropriate majority shall be decided at the unit level.
 A record of the votes is made in all instances and must be forwarded through appropriate channels.
-Written justification of all votes at the unit level shall be mandatory and shall state specifically how the candidate meets or does not meet the unit's criteria.
+Written justification of all votes at the unit level shall be mandatory and shall state specifically how the candidate meets or does not meet the unit's criteria